mponce0/eHelp/README.md

-It is also possible to invoque the "ehelp()" directly, and in that way you further options are available:
+It is also possible to invoque the "ehelp()" function directly, and in that way further options are available:
 ```
 > help(myTestFn, coloring=TRUE)
+Function Name:	   myTestFn

+ This fn does not do anything other than having docstrings comments

+Arguments:
+	   x BH position in x-axis
+	   y BH position in y-axis
+	   z BH position in z-axis
+	   t time to merger

+Contact:	   mponcec@gmail.com
+Author:	   mponce
+ @demo
+ @example myBHFn(x0,y0,z0)

+### Usage:
+	myTestFn(x, y, z, t, W)
 ```